GridPane is pleased to announce that we’ve accepted a strategic investment from Automattic: Read all about it

 Additional Security Benefits Plugins Can Offer

-2. Vulnerability Patching
+5. Vulnerability Reporting and Patching

 The overwhelming majority of malware infections come via plugin vulnerabilities.
 Virtual patching and setting vulnerable plugins to automatically update can be excellent additional security measure for your websites.